Evanfeenstra/helix/README.md

 ### deploying to heroku

 You can run Helix on Heroku for free!
 Heroku also has add-ons for Postgres and CloudAMQP.
 Once you provision these, Heroku will add those automatically to your environment.
+Unfortunately Heroku does not support direct TCP routing that is required to host Helix as an MQTT broker... instead, you can configure the `MQTT_URL`, `MQTT_USERNAME`, and `MQTT_PASSWORD` env variables to make Helix act as an MQTT client to another broker like Mosquitto.
+This is what we do at H2H, which allows us to handle device authentication separately from Helix.

 - `heroku create your-broker-name`
 - in the heroku web dashboard, provision Postgres DB and CloudAMQP